googleforgames/agones/docs/proposals/README.md

 Things we'd like to see happen to consider AFPs well on their way:
 * A set of AFPs that show healthy process around describing an effort and recording decisions in a reasonable amount of time.
-* AFPs exposed on a searchable and indexable web site.
+* AFPs indexed and maintained in a structured process for easy reference.
 * Presubmit checks for AFPs around metadata format and markdown validity.

 Even so, the process can evolve.
 As we find new techniques we can improve our processes.